alban-read/M1-MICRO-FORTH/riscish.md

-#### Compiled word
+#### Compiled words

+All words are functions, many are implemented in native code.

-A 'compiled' word is simply a list of tokens, some of which are branch instructions to control the flow.
+A 'compiled' or high level word is simply a list of tokens, some of which are branch instructions to control the flow.

-The header points to a list of tokens in the seperate token space.
+The word header points to a list of tokens in token space.

-Some words take the next token as an inline argument, things like branch addresses and literals.
+Some words take in the next token as an inline argument, things like branch addresses and literals.

-When a compiled word runs it calls the token interpreter with the address of its tokens.
+As a compiled word starts it first calls the token interpreter with the address of its tokens.

-The token interpeter expands tokens to addresses and calls the words which may also be interpreted or which may be native (primitive) functions.
+The token interpeter expands tokens to addresses and calls the functions.

-X15 is the IP pointing at the next token, which can be modified by words, this is persisted in DP.
+X15 is the IP pointing at the next token, which can be modified by words.

-The word is run to completion by the token interpreter, which returns to the command line.
+A word is run to completion by the token interpreter, which returns, eventually all words stop running and the control returns to the outer interpreters command line.

-When typing commands in the outer interpreter command line, and when compiling new words, the token interpreter is NOT even running, the outer interpreter and token compiler are written in Assembler (objecive learn ARM64, not learn FORTH), this provides some benefits to the design.
+When typing commands in the outer interpreters command line, and when compiling new words, the token interpreter is NOT even running, the outer interpreter and the token compiler are written in Assembler (objecive learn ARM64, not learn FORTH), this provides some benefits to the design.

-This makes the token interpeter highly inspectable, I plan to add single stepping for example.
+This makes the token interpeter highly inspectable, and easy to support tracing and single stepping etc.

 ```FORTH